-AkzoNobel is a leading global paints and coatings company counting Dulux among its core brands.
-They appointed ETS in 2015 to create for them an assessment tool to support employee development.
+AkzoNobel AkzoNobel AkzoNobel is a leading global paints and coatings company counting Dulux among its core brands.
+They appointed ETS to create for them a competency assessment tool to support employee development.

 AkzoNobel had identified a need for a new system that would better stimulate personal development and employee learning on a self-initiated basis.
 But rather than a piece of software, they were looking to partner with an organisation to develop a programme that would truly fit their business.

 They wanted the tool to include multi-rater assessments as well as self-assessments.
 It also needed to support multiple assessments that could be saved and reviewed.
 And their plan was to make this available to all of AkzoNobel’s 50,000 employees across 150 sites worldwide.

 We created a dedicated platform for functional competency assessments at AkzoNobel.
 This was to be a key tool for employees to assess themselves against their current or future job roles and to inform personal development plans.

 The tool includes the option to run a self-assessment, 180-degree or 360-degree assessments, on demand.
 Its flexibility and scalability means it can include an unlimited number of different competency frameworks in the system, to serve different employee populations.

 It also enables ‘push’ assessments that can be initiated by management or central teams.